CealusVox/ritoskin/README.md

 ### Processing

-After preparing the files, execute `ritoskin_extractor.exe`.
+After preparing the files, execute `ritoskin.exe`.
 > Using RitoBin, this program goes inside each skin, convert it to `.py`, apply the necessary changes, convert it to `.bin` again and store inside `skins_extracted` inside of the champion folder.
 That's it.
 You'll have all fles needed inside of each skin folder.
 If you want to change the IDs to the skin name and compress to .fantome, you can run `index_output_names.py`.
 All compressed files will be available inside the `output/` folder